Il Cinema Ritrovato 2023 Roundup

 Blood and Sand (1941)

-I watched them all except for Blood and Sand, I watched that on a nitrate print in London last month at BFI’s Film on Film festival.
+I watched them all except for Blood and Sand, I watched it on a nitrate print in London last month at BFI’s Film on Film festival.

 Applause (1929)